1.646.560.3205 andrew@oscarwildetours.com

 Itinerary

-On our first afternoon, we meet our fabulous gay Berlin guide and take a walking tour through the center of the city (which is right out our hotel door) to get our bearings, both spatially and historically.
+Time to get out of Munich!—a week before Oktoberfest, when the town will fill with vomiting straight people!
+We take the express train (4-5 hours) to Berlin, get a quick lunch, and meet our meet our fabulous gay Berlin guide, Tiago, for a walking tour through the center of the city (which is right out our hotel door) to get our bearings, both spatially and historically.

 The Nazi period and the years of the divided city loom large, inescapable reminders of Germany’s troubled past: the famous Reichstag that saw the rise of Hitler; the Alexanderplatz, with its Soviet-era TV tower that is still Germany’s tallest structure and remains a symbol of the city; and such key sites as the Bebelplatz, where the Nazis held their most famous book burning, on May 6, 1933—including, in the pyre, 20,000 books and journals from Magnus Hirschfeld’s Institut für Sexualwissenschaft (Institute for Sexual Science), the world’s first center for LGBTQ+ studies.